Salesforce Security in Your Coveo Cloud organization

-The security of your Salesforce content is maintained in your Coveo Organization.
-When you create a Salesforce source in your Coveo Organization, the Salesforce security model is replicated by indexing not only the content but also the permissions associated with all records of objects that you selected to include.
-This means that with Coveo for Salesforce, when an end-user looks at information pulled from Salesforce, he only sees what he is allowed to see in Salesforce.
+The security of your Salesforce content is maintained in your Coveo Cloud organization.
+When you create a Salesforce source in your Coveo Cloud organization, the Salesforce security model is replicated by indexing not only the content but also the permissions associated with all records of objects that you selected to include.
+This means that with Coveo for Salesforce, when an end user looks at information pulled from Salesforce, they only see what they are allowed to see in Salesforce.

 Bill is a customer support agent in a company.
 Like his customer support colleagues, in Salesforce, Bill has access to Accounts, Contacts, and Cases, but not to Campaigns, Leads, Opportunities, and Forecasts.